7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Deploy-And-Manage-Compute-Resources/Azure-Administration-Azure-App-Services.md

 Deployment slots are configured in the Azure portal.
 You can swap your app content and configuration elements between deployment slots, including the production slot.
 ![1080](azureappservicesslotsvsswapped.png)

-## Insights
+#### Azure Insights

-App Services are integratable with Azure Insights to automatically detect performance anomalies in your apps.
+App Services are integrated with Azure Insights to automatically detect performance anomalies in your apps.
 Language agnostic, on-off cloud location agnostics, DevOps integration and monitor and analyze data from mobile apps.
 Consider reviewing [[Azure-Administration-Azure-Monitor]].

 ![1080](azureappserviesinsightpluses.png)